heyharmon/undo-seo/implementation/Milestone-2-DataForSEO-Integration.md

 ## 5. Keyword Filtering

-Before clustering, filter out keywords that don't meet minimum quality criteria.
+Filter out keywords that don't meet minimum quality criteria **at the API level** using DataForSEO's `filters` parameter.
+This is more efficient than filtering locally — we only receive the keywords we want.

 ### Filtering Rules